 - Retail Store/Registration

 - Nearby Shopping in Lancaster

 - Approximately 45 minutes from Upper Canada Village

 - Click here for a summary of the Parks Rules.
 For a complete description, please refer to the St. Lawrence Parks Commission (SLPC) Act.

 - 20800 South Service Road, Lancaster, Ontario K0C 1N0

 - 10 km east of Cornwall, Ontario, on County Road 2.
 Take South Service Road (before overpass at Lancaster) and travel east

-- Click here for our Interactive Map/Driving Directions
+- Click the Map below for Driving Directions